vitalii2023/reading-notes/201-notes/read-04.md

 In the terminal navigate to the project.
 Example: user/chris cd into projects then cd into about-me.
 Now you are in the project directory on the terminal enter command git pull.

-  kjhskjhd shdf kjsdhf kjsdhf kjsf kjsdf lkjglksjfkl
+  kjhskjhd shdf kjsdhf kjsdhf kjsf kjsdf. lkjglksjfkl